owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 }
 {{</ highlight >}}

-Therefore, simply addind a call to this function in the "onmessage" event of the websocket will trigger the voice of Chrome.
+Therefore, simply adding a call to this function in the "onmessage" event of the websocket will trigger the voice of Chrome.

 Listening to what is said is just a little bit trickier.
 It is done by a call to the `webkitSpeechRecognition();` method.
 This [blog post](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) explains in details how this works.